folio-org/raml-module-builder/README.md

 See the [Vert.x Async PostgreSQL Client Configuration documentation](https://vertx.io/docs/vertx-mysql-postgresql-client/java/#_configuration) for the details.

-The environment variable `DB_CONNECTION_RELEASE_DELAY` sets the delay in milliseconds after which an idle connection is closed.
+The environment variable `DB_CONNECTIONRELEASEDELAY` sets the delay in milliseconds after which an idle connection is closed.
 Use 0 to keep idle connections open forever.
 RMB's default is one minute (60000 ms).

 The environment variable `DB_EXPLAIN_QUERY_THRESHOLD` is not observed by Postgres itself, but is a value - in milliseconds - that triggers query